MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample4.md

 ![View2DExtensions](images/tutorials/visualization/V4_02.png "View2DExtensions")

-### Add Screenshot Gallery to Viewing Area
+### Add Screenshot Gallery to Views Area
 With the help of the module `SoRenderArea` you can record screenshots and movies.
-Before we do that, open {{< menuitem "View" "Views" "Screenshot Gallery" >}}, to add the Screenshot Gallery to your viewing area.
+Before we do that, open {{< menuitem "View" "Views" "Screenshot Gallery" >}}, to add the Screenshot Gallery to your views area.

 ![Screenshot Gallery](images/tutorials/visualization/V4_03.png "Screenshot Gallery")

 ### Create Screenshots and Movies
-If you now select your favorite slice of the bone in the Viewer `SoRenderArea` and press {{< keyboard "F11" >}}, a screenshot is taken and displayed in the Screenshot Gallery.
+If you now select your favorite slice of the bone in the viewer `SoRenderArea` and press {{< keyboard "F11" >}}, a screenshot is taken and displayed in the Screenshot Gallery.
 For recording a movie, press {{< keyboard "F9" >}} to start the movie and {{< keyboard "F10" >}} to stop recording.
 You can find the movie in the Screenshot Gallery.

 ![Record Movies and Snapshots](images/tutorials/visualization/V4_05.png "Record Movies and Snapshots")